awslabs/sagemaker-debugger/docs/api.md

         "parameter": "value"
     })
 ```
 The parameters can be one of the following.
 The meaning of these parameters will be clear as you review the sections of documentation below.
 Note that all parameters below have to be strings.
-So any parameter which accepts a list (such as save_steps, reductions, include_regex), needs to be given as strings separated by a comma between them.
+So for any parameter which accepts a list (such as save_steps, reductions, include_regex), the value needs to be given as strings separated by a comma between them.
 ```
 dry_run
 save_all
 include_workers
 include_regex
 reductions
+save_raw_tensor
 save_interval
 save_steps
 start_step